avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 category:
 ---

-This page is not specifically accessible on my site, so either you've accessed this directly (through the GitHub repo or by poking around a sitemap) and it's a bit of an an "easter egg" or you were at my PhD defense when I linked it directly (in which case, thank you!).
+This page is not specifically accessible on my site, so either you've accessed this directly (through the GitHub repo or by poking around a sitemap) and it's a bit of an an "easter egg", or you were at my PhD defense when I linked it directly (in which case, thank you!).

-As I started college as a music major specifically hoping to go into music supervision, I think it's only fair that I complete my formal education by soundtracking the whole experience (after all, I created a soundtrack for my USC Thornton application that I figure must have played a role in my acceptance).
+As I started college as a music major specifically hoping to go into music supervision, I think it's only fitting that I complete my formal education by soundtracking the whole experience (after all, I created a soundtrack for my USC Thornton application that I figure must have played a role in my acceptance).

 As a quick key (that you could also get from my CV), my academic history is as follows:
 - 08/2014 to 08/2016 -- University of Southern California, Music Industry major in the Thornton School of Music